 Battery Durability

 [This Regulation applies to vehicles of categories M1 and N1 that (a) are PEV or OVC-HEV vehicles, and (b) have an originally installed battery as defined in this Regulation.

+This Annex applies to

+(a) PEV or OVC-HEV vehicles, and

+(b) have an originally installed battery as defined in this Regulation.

 While manufacturers commonly estimate or publicise other range-based metrics for informational purposes (such as, for example, an in-use range under real driving conditions, or the remaining range available before the next charging event), the range-related provisions of this Regulation are concerned only with the certified range as would be measured by the applicable certification test procedure.]